Welsh history in Chicago

 Over the years Chicago has been called home by many immigrant groups and cultures, the Welsh included.

 The Welsh in the early history of Chicago

 Thomas Jefferson Vance Owen, whose grandparents were from Wales, is considered "The True Founder of Chicago".
 He became the first president of the town of Chicago in 1833, and is responsible for sub-dividing the city into sections and towns.
-In fact, in early Chicago history, some of the city's mayors were of close Welsh heritage, including:
+In early Chicago history, some of the city's mayors were of close Welsh heritage, including: